go-steady/jab/README.md

 ```

-The decorator will take care of creating the `PostgresPool.jab` method as well as creating a unique `PostgresPool._jab` value for each individual instance, ensuring that multiple instances of the same class can be passed into a jab harness and that each instance may only pass itself into the jab harness once.
+The decorator will take care of creating the `PostgresPool.jab` property method as well as creating a unique `PostgresPool._jab` value for each individual instance, ensuring that multiple instances of the same class can be passed into a jab harness and that each instance may only pass itself into the jab harness once.

 ### Lifecycle Methods